-As we highlighted earlier, the better your web copy is to begin with, the less likely it is to confuse machine translation tools.
-The Translation Centre for the Bodies of the European Union (CDT) has compiled a handy guide about writing for machine translation based on real-life experiences and examples.
-To guarantee the highest level of accuracy when using our assistive technology to translate your source language or website, we recommend following their list of best practices:
+As we highlighted earlier, the better your web copy is, to begin with, the less likely it is to confuse machine translation tools.
+The American Translators Association (ATA) has compiled a handy guide about writing for machine translation based on real-life experiences and examples.
+To guarantee the highest level of accuracy when using our assistive technology to translate your website, we recommend following their list of best practices:

 Language – Keep it clear, concise, and consistent for the best translation results.

-Terminology – Be specific in your language and wording and avoid synonyms that could result in different translations of the same words or phrases in other languages.
+Terminology – Be specific in your wording and avoid synonyms that could result in different translations of the same words or phrases in other languages.

 Pronoun use – Using a noun rather than a pronoun increases clarity, especially if you’re translating into languages like French, Spanish and Italian, where words like ‘it’ can be mistranslated into the wrong gender and cause confusion.

 Abbreviations and acronyms – Avoid both wherever possible.
-Either write the name or phrase in full or use the full name or title with the acronym/abbreviation in brackets afterwards.
+Either write the name or phrase in full or use the full name or title with the acronym/abbreviation in brackets afterward.